khriscito/khriscito/README.md

 ### 🤔 About me <img width="30%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

+I'm a passionate fast learning developer, good for improving solutions in many fields such as development, sales, marketing, and customer services, and.
+I'm always looking to learn new techs and make new projects, I'm constantly looking for new challenges and opportunities.

+I like to play soccer, play videogames and watch anime :-)

 -  🔭**Working :**  Web Development projects :computer:
 -  🌱**Learning :** Django :clipboard: Machine learning :robot:
 -  😄**Hobbies :** Videogames :video_game: | Sports :soccer: | Space exploration :rocket: | **Anime** One Piece :pirate_flag: